Guide to Wineries and Wine Events in Sonoma County

 Sipping at the Top

 If you prefer a gorgeous view while you sip, Sonoma County has many amazing choices.
 Take a personal vineyard and winery tour (reservations required) at BobDog Wines & Sky Pine Vineyards.
 Perched 2,000 feet above the Alexander Valley, this is Sonoma County’s highest winery, with stunning views.
 Known for “the most beautiful view in Sonoma County,” Paradise Ridge Winery hosts its popular Wines & Sunsets in Paradise on Wednesday evenings, mid-May to October.
 And the hilltop chateau tasting room at Chalk Hill Estate Vineyards & Winery offers stunning views over a natural amphitheater of mountains along the eastern edge of the Russian River Valley.
+These are just two examples of the many Sonoma County wineries with amazing views.

 Delicious Wine and Food Pairings